hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

     <img src="../images/Administration-UI.png" alt="The MovieVerse Backend Admin Interface" width="100%" height="auto" style="border-radius: 10px"/>
 </p>

 This is the Django admin interface for the backend of MovieVerse.
-It allows you to manage users, movies, reviews, and more.
+It allows you (the admin and other authorized users) to manage users, movies, reviews, and more.

 Note that the UI that you see when you go to `http://127.0.0.1:8000/` in your browser is only a template and does not represent the actual UI of the MovieVerse app.
 The actual UI is built using React and Vue and can be found in the [MovieVerse-Frontend](../MovieVerse-Frontend) directory.